gperdrizet/GCSB_MLE/06-feature_engineering/notes.md

 ### 3.5.
 Lab: performing basic feature engineering in BigQuery ML

-See: Module 3 lab: performing basic feature engineering in BigQuery ML
+See: Module 3.5 lab: performing basic feature engineering in BigQuery ML

 ### 3.6.
 Advanced feature engineering: feature crosses

 Feature crosses tend to cause memorization - this can work when you have a lot of data.

-Neural nets can accomplish the same thing by having many layers.
+Neural nets can accomplish the same thing by having many layers. kk
 Feature crosses give very sparse data.
 If Feature crosses are done with bucketized or categorical features each observation will have a one in a single cell and zeros everywhere else.

 #### 3.6.1.
 Advanced feature engineering functions in BigQuery ML